On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

-For the boundary conditions (implemented using halo grid cells), extrapolation is applied for $G$, while both $\psi$ and $GC$ are set to zero within the halo.
+For the boundary conditions (implemented using halo grid cells), linear extrapolation is applied to $G$, while both $\psi$ and $GC$ are set to zero within the halo.

-Analytical solution to eq.~(\ref{eq:number_density_cont}) is readily obtainable for $\dot{r} = \xi/r$ and for any initial size distribution.
-Noting that introducing $x=r^2$ coordinates, the transport equation~(\ref{eq:number_density_cont}) becomes a constant-coefficient advection equation, the problem reduces to translation of the signal in $x$ by $2 \xi t$.
+Analytical solution to eq.~(\ref{eq:number_density_cont}) is readily obtainable for $\dot{r} = \xi/r$ and for any initial size spectrum.
+Noting that introducing $x=r^2$ coordinates, the transport equation~(\ref{eq:number_density_cont}) becomes a constant-coefficient advection equation, the problem reduces to translation in $x$ by $2 \xi t$.
 Cast in the $r$ coordinate, the solution can be expressed as \citep{Kovetz_1969}:

 where $\tilde{r}=\tilde{r}(r,t)=\sqrt{r^2 - 2 \xi t}$.